eclipsesource/tabris-js/doc/build.md

 }
 ```

-Supported build script hooks are:
+Supported build script names are:

-  - `"build"`: executed for all platform builds
-  - `"build:android"`: executed for Android builds
+  - `"build:android"`: executed only for Android builds
-  - `"build:ios"`: executed for iOS builds
+  - `"build:ios"`: executed only for iOS builds

-Make sure the `"build"` script is executed before executing `tabris serve` (when running the app locally).
-This step can be automated by using the watch mode of your transpiler, which will compile the file on change (refer to your transpiler's documentation).
-A module like [npm-run-all](https://www.npmjs.com/package/npm-run-all) can help run the transpiler in watch mode and `tabris serve` at the same time.

-For bigger projects you may want to use a module bundler like [rollup.js](https://rollupjs.org).
-It removes the overhead of loading multiple modules and uses static analysis to remove unused code from the bundled artifact.
+  - `"build"`: executed last for any platform

+#### Example: TypeScript

+Generate a Tabris.js app using the `tabris init` command and select *"Compiled"* as the project type.
+The resulting `package.json` is already configured to use the TypeScript compiler.
+The details are explained [here](./typescript.md#setup).

-#### Example: Transpiling ES6 code
+#### Example: Babel.js

+Babel.js may be used to add support for specific [JavaScript features not natively supported by Tabris.js](./runtime.md).

-Install the Babel transpiler and the necessary plug-ins.
+To do so, install the Babel transpiler and the necessary plug-ins.
 The `--save-dev` option will add the dependencies to your `package.json`:

 ```
 npm install --save-dev @babel/core @babel/cli @babel/plugin-transform-modules-commonjs @babel/plugin-transform-async-to-generator